Indirect land use change impacts of biofuels: Controversy

-Industry representatives complained that the final rule overstated the environmental effects of corn ethanol, and also criticized the inclusion of ILUC as an unfair penalty to domestic corn ethanol because deforestation in the developing world was being tied to U.S. ethanol production.
+Industry representatives complained that the final rule overstated the environmental effects of corn ethanol and criticized the inclusion of ILUC as an unfair penalty to domestic corn ethanol because deforestation in the developing world was tied to U.S. ethanol production.
 The 2011 limit for LCFS means that Mid-west corn ethanol failed, unless current carbon intensity was reduced.
 Oil industry representatives complained that the standard left oil refiners with few options, such as Brazilian sugarcane ethanol, with its accompanying tariff.
 CARB officials and environmentalists counter that time and economic incentives will allow produces to adapt.

-UNICA welcomed the ruling, while urging CARB to better reflect Brazilian practices, lowering their estimates of Brazilian emissions.
+UNICA welcomed the ruling, while urging CARB to reflect Brazilian practices better, lowering their estimates of Brazilian emissions.

-The only Board member who voted against the ruling explained that he had a "hard time accepting the fact that we're going to ignore the comments of 125 scientists", referring to the letter submitted by a group of scientists questioning the ILUC penalty.
+The only board member who voted against the ruling explained that he had a "hard time accepting the fact that we're going to ignore the comments of 125 scientists", referring to the letter submitted by a group of scientists questioning the ILUC penalty.
 "They said the model was not good enough ... to use at this time as a component part of such an historic new standard."
 CARB advanced the expected date for an expert working group to report on ILUC with refined estimates from January 2012 to January 2011.

-In December 2009 the Renewable Fuels Association (RFA) and Growth Energy, two U.S. ethanol lobbying groups, filed a lawsuit challenging LCFS' constitutionality.
+In December 2009, the Renewable Fuels Association (RFA) and Growth Energy, two U.S. ethanol lobbying groups, filed a lawsuit challenging LCFS' constitutionality.
 The two organizations argued that LCFS violated both the Supremacy Clause and the Commerce Clause, jeopardizing the nationwide ethanol market.